Yelp/pidtree-bcc/README.md

 * It's possible to cause a race condition in the userland daemon in that the process or parent process that triggers the kprobe may in fact exit before the userland daemon tries to inspect it.
 Setting niceness values might help?
-* Speaking of suspicious, I'm pretty sure my subnet masking methodology is bad and that I should feel bad, but I wanted to ensure that the demo was performant and I never write C :P
-* This is currently pinned to python2 because of the way that the `bcc` AUR package installed on my machine - python2 worked but python3 didn't.
+* This is currently pinned to python2 because of the way that the `bcc` AUR package (and subsequently the Ubuntu deb) installed on my machine - python2 worked but python3 didn't.
 I'll fix that :)

 ## Dependencies
 See the installation instructions for [bcc](https://github.com/iovisor/bcc)

+Most notably, you need a kernel with eBPF enabled.

 ## Usage
+> CAUTION!
+The Makefile calls 'docker run' with `--priveleged` so it is your
+> responsibility to ensure that it's not going to do anything untoward!

+With docker installed:
 ```
-make
+make docker-run
-source venv/bin/activate
-sudo python main.py
 ```

 ... and you should see json output detailing the process tree for any process